sciZer0/7/v/README.md

 Why all the fundamental problems of Bitcoin – including the awful Gini and inefficiency – were predefined?

-This is becouse Bitcoin was  the first decentralized token and the creator had to use only durable solutions – not simultaneously efficient but only durable.
+This is becouse Bitcoin was  the first decentralized token and the creator had to use only reliable solutions – not simultaneously efficient but only reliable.

 Including, in order for the Bitcoin blockchain to get started, the creator had to create the unproportionally big rewards for the most earliest adopters (miners), predefining the awful Gini. *More on this below.*

-Fortunately, we now have the opportunity to find and use solutions that are both durable and effective, simultaneously.
+Fortunately, we now have the opportunity to find and use solutions that are both reliable and effective, simultaneously.